JakeLin/DuolingoNotes/README.md

 The app is under MIT License.
 The duolingo trademark and the owl logo are owned by Duolingo.
 And the third party libraries are owned by original vendors.

 ### Release Notes
+* V1.6
+Use chrome.storage.local to replace chrome.storage.sync due to the date limit of chrome.storage.sync (https://developer.chrome.com/extensions/storage#type-StorageArea).
+Thanks to [northernguy](https://www.duolingo.com/northernguy) for reporting that.

 * V1.5
 Added Support to Practice Lesson(practicing/strengthening a lesson).
 The user can add notes during Practice Lesson.
 Thanks to [jan williams](https://www.duolingo.com/willijanb) for reporting that.